The UPC-A bar code used in the United States. It only has 11 digits

 The alone start delimiter (Code 58) and the table E were added for

-the SAGE software user who will have to then
+SAGE software user who will have to then

 configure in their software the EAN13 encoding font table as follows :